gwleuverink/bundle/docs/introduction.md

 {: .note }

-> You may pass any attributes a script source accepts, like `defer` or `async`
+> `<x-bundle />` Bahaves like a script tag.
+You may pass any attributes a script tag would accept, like `defer` or `async`

 <br />

+### The `_bundle()` helper function

-After you use `<x-bundle />` somewhere in your template a global function `_bundle` will become available on the window object.
+After you use `<x-bundle />` somewhere in your template a global `_bundle` function will become available on the window object.

 You can use this function to fetch the bundled import by the name you've passed to the `as` argument.
-The `_bundle` function accepts a optional `export` argument which defaults to 'default'.

 ```js
 var module = await _bundle("lodash"); // Resolves the module's default export
 ```

-If the module you're exporting uses named exports, you may resolve it like this:
+The `_bundle` function accepts a optional `export` argument which defaults to 'default'.
+When the module you're exporting uses named exports, you may resolve it like this:

 ```js
 var module = await _bundle("lodash", "filter"); // Resolves a named export 'filter'